Game Theory (Eco 694)

 Course Meetings:

-Office hours (both sections): Tuesdays ON ZOOM 11 am - 1 pm, IN PERSON 2-5 PM on the patio next to business school along the canal (Dave is almost always available to meet during business hours, but try to come during office hours if you can).
+Office hours (both sections): Tuesdays ON ZOOM 11 am - 1 pm, IN PERSON 2-5 PM location TBA.
+(Dave is almost always available to meet during business hours, but try to come during office hours if you can).
 You can login to virtual office hours via Blackboard.

 Contacts: Dave can be contacted via phone (8x3725) or email (dkelly@miami.edu).